Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. In the Volume menu > volume list, select the [More] icon > Detach volume.
+2. In the Volume tab, click the [More] icon next to the volume and select Detach volume.

 Expand volume